 Finally, Muhammad bin Qasim defeated the King of Dabhol in Sindh.
 Thus, the Sindh victory opened the door for the Arabs and Islam’s to enter India.
 After invading India, many Arabs settled in India and established relations with the local people.

-Mohammad Ghazni of the Ghazni dynasty invaded India 17 times between 1000 and 1026 AD.
-He invaded different places in India, including Punjab, Nagarkot, Multan, Mathura, Thanesar, Kannauj, Somnath temple, which he plundered and ravaged.
+Mahmud of Ghazni invaded India 17 times between 1000 and 1026 AD.
+He invaded different places in India, including Punjab, Nagarkot, Multan, Mathura, Thanesar, Kannauj, and Somnath temple which he plundered and ravaged.

 Life During Delhi Sultanate Period